 CEC students are empowered to develop skills to help them long-term with respect to career searches and job prospects.
 To that end, students are encouraged to register with Miami’s Career Services to apply, prepare and interview for internship, co-op, and permanent positions.
 By learning the job-search process in the internship/co-op stages, students have done much of the homework they need to have a more effective permanent job search.
 They will know the dos/don’ts of interviewing, the differences between the types of engineering/computing positions, the kind of industries that strike their fancy and so on.
 We want to allow students and companies the flexibility to choose a system that works for them, whether it means hiring students after their first year, having an extended co-op or internship term (say, January through August) or possibly offering an international experience.
 Most Miami CEC students choose to do summer internships because the summer timeframe fits better with Miami’s curricular structure, but some do a more traditional co-op rotation.
 Some students are ready after one year of college, while others are better served waiting a year or two longer.
 If it works for the student and company, it works for CEC and Career Services.

 Absolutely!
 We highly encourage students to take advantage of opportunities to study abroad and there are multiple ways for students to do this.
-Contact the International Student and Scholar Services (ISSS) office.
+Visit Miami's Education Abroad website for full details.
 The most common way is to study at Miami’s Luxembourg campus in the heart of Europe.
 Other options include a summer or winter CEC Study Abroad program in places like Poland, Germany, South Korea, India, Italy, and more.
 Another approach to gaining experience abroad is to participate in the Engineers Without Borders (EWB) organization.
 This is a successful professional chapter at Miami whose goal is to develop engineering solutions for underprivileged regions of the world.
 An example of this type of project is a clean water system project in Ecuador, allowing the residents there access to clean drinking water.
 One difference between an EWB project and a coursework-based study abroad is that no academic credit is earned through EWB, though the experience itself may be far more rewarding.

 Certainly!
 CEC students at Miami currently represent over 20% of the students in the University Honors program here.
 This is despite having only about 10% of the overall student population at Miami.
 Due to our size and the high participation rate in the University Honors program, CEC does not have a separate Honors program.
 However, many different engineering and computing endeavors mesh extremely well with the experience-based outcomes expected of the Honors program.
 Please see Miami's Honors page for more information.